cabinetoffice/national-leadership-centre-terraform/ecr/README.md

-Create ecr repositories based on configs in the terragrnt parallel repo.
+Create ECR repositories based on configs in the terragrunt parallel repo.